Our pick of the best films set in London, from Notting Hill to Sliding Doors

 V for Vendetta, 2005

 There are stand-offs in tube carriages and iconic London buildings going up in smoke in this adaptation of Alan Moore’s graphic novel.
-Set in a dystopian future where America has been torn apart by civil war and a pandemic is ravaging Europe (and they say you couldn’t make it up), a masked freedom fighter encourages the country to unite against the government.
+Set in a dystopian future where America has been torn apart by civil war and a pandemic is ravaging Europe, a masked freedom fighter encourages the country to unite against the government.
 It was the film for which Natalie Portman famously chopped off her locks, and its moustachioed mask has become a symbol for protest movements around the world.
 JE

 Happy Go Lucky, 2008

-The ode to North London that is Mike Leigh’s Happy Go Lucky is a bit of a slap in the face for those of us feeling nostalgic for a pre-Covid capital (read: all of us).
-Bustling shots of Camden market segue into pumping club scenes, while afters at Poppy’s grungy Finsbury Park flat almost make you long for that sad 6am walk home.
+In Mike Leigh’s Happy Go Lucky, an ode to North London, bustling shots of Camden market segue into pumping club scenes, while afters at Poppy’s grungy Finsbury Park flat (almost) make you long for that sad 6am walk home.
 Top tip: use Poppy’s maniacal driving lessons as a helpful guide to the winding backstreets of Haringey.
 JB

 Attack the Block, 2011